Essay 123 – Tourists are visiting places where conditions are difficult

 There is an increasing trend for travellers exploring harsh places, like the Sahara desert or the South Pole of Earth, of late.
 It confers both advantages and disadvantages to the explorers and the writer will expound on both of them in the essay.

 There are many advantages of visiting places with extreme ambience.
-A trip to a place with difficult conditions is quite an adventure for the tourists.
+A trip to a place with difficult conditions is quite an adventure for tourists.
 For example, the South Pole sky is the ultimate degree of expedition according to many daredevils.
 Moreover, tourists can get a glimpse into the wildlife that no aquarium or zoo can ever really replicate.
-For example, Antarctica is the paradise of the world’s most rare species such as the Weddell seal, emperor penguin, albatross, petrel, to mention but a few.
+For example, Antarctica is the paradise of the world’s most rare species such as the Weddell seal, emperor penguin, albatross, and petrel, to mention but a few.
 Besides, adventurers can take stunning photographs of breathtaking landscapes.
 A case in point is the Sahara Desert.
-From beautiful oasis to brilliant white colours of the stones are best seen in the sweet light of the morning and dusk hours when surreal images can be taken.
+Beautiful oases to brilliant white stones are best seen in the sweet light of the morning and dusk hours when surreal images can be taken.

 Despite these benefits, places such as the Antarctic, Mount Everest or the Sahara Desert can prove extremely risky for tourists.
 The expedition could be terribly dangerous; nobody is able to predict the weather conditions of the earth’s coldest continent or hottest regions, as things could go against the plan all of a sudden.
 The temperatures can plummet to nearly 130F or winds can reach 322 kilometres per hour.
 Besides, crevasses, the clefts in the ice hundreds of feet deep, are lurking threats while travelling around the Antarctic.
 A very good example is a research team consisting of Jeremy Bailey, John Wilson, and David Wild.
 In 1965, they lost their lives in a crevasse accident during an expedition from the British Antarctic Survey base of Halley Bay.
 Thus, grave danger lurks around everywhere that tourists can lose their lives during exploration.